Ketanji Brown Jackson: Early career

-After law school, Jackson served as a law clerk to judge Patti B. Saris of the United States District Court for the District of Massachusetts from 1996 to 1997, then to judge Bruce M. Selya of the United States Court of Appeals for the First Circuit from 1997 to 1998.
-She spent a year in private practice at the Washington, D.C., law firm of Miller Cassidy Larroca & Lewin (now part of Baker Botts), then clerked for U.S. Supreme Court justice Stephen Breyer from 1999 to 2000.
+After law school, Jackson was a law clerk to Judge Patti B. Saris of the U.S. District Court for the District of Massachusetts from 1996 to 1997 and to Judge Bruce M. Selya of the U.S. Court of Appeals for the First Circuit from 1997 to 1998.
+She spent a year in private practice at the Washington, D.C., law firm of Miller Cassidy Larroca & Lewin (now part of Baker Botts), then clerked for Supreme Court Justice Stephen Breyer from 1999 to 2000.

-Jackson worked in private legal practice from 2000 to 2003, first at the law firm of Goodwin Procter from 2000 to 2002, then with Kenneth Feinberg at the law firm now called Feinberg & Rozen LLP from 2002 to 2003.
+Jackson returned to private legal practice at the law firm of Goodwin Procter from 2000 to 2002, then under Kenneth Feinberg at the law firm now called Feinberg & Rozen LLP from 2002 to 2003.
 From 2003 to 2005, she was an assistant special counsel to the United States Sentencing Commission.
 From 2005 to 2007, Jackson was an assistant federal public defender in Washington, D.C., where she handled cases before the United States Court of Appeals for the District of Columbia Circuit.
-A Washington Post review of cases Jackson handled during her time as a public defender showed that "she won uncommon victories against the government that shortened or erased lengthy prison terms".
+A review by The Washington Post of cases Jackson handled during her time as a public defender showed that "she won uncommon victories against the government that shortened or erased lengthy prison terms".
 From 2007 to 2010, Jackson was an appellate specialist in private practice at the law firm of Morrison & Foerster.

 U.S. Sentencing Commission (2010–2014)

-On July 23, 2009, Barack Obama nominated Jackson to become vice chair of the United States Sentencing Commission.
-The United States Senate confirmed Jackson by unanimous consent on February 11, 2010.
+On July 23, 2009, President Obama nominated Jackson as vice chair of the United States Sentencing Commission.
+The Senate Judiciary Committee favorably reported her nomination by voice vote on November 5, 2009.
+The Senate confirmed her nomination by voice vote on February 11, 2010.
 She succeeded Michael E. Horowitz, who had served from 2003 until 2009.
 Jackson served on the Sentencing Commission until 2014.
-During her time on the commission, it retroactively amended the Sentencing Guidelines to reduce the guideline range for crack cocaine offenses, and enacted the "drugs minus two" amendment, which implemented a two offense-level reduction for drug crimes.
+During her time on the commission, it retroactively amended the sentencing guidelines to reduce the guideline range for crack cocaine offenses, and enacted the "drugs minus two" amendment, which implemented a two offense-level reduction for drug crimes.